Joshua-Martin-CMD/Joshua-Martin-CMD.github.io/_posts/2023-04-10-Honeypots-and-more-sweets.md

 You can also achive this with Kali's ARM distro

 ### But what about the Cloud ?
+``build on this``

-As we move more and more workloads into the cloud we now have the best optunity to optimise and transform
+As we move more and more workloads into the cloud we now have the best optunity to optimise, transform and bake in Security into the application.

+Within AWS we can replicate what we use like a honeypot and update great security tooling to uplift security posture and implement tools to greater protect workloads, and find issues to build and update the tools we use, to build great customer experince and protect their data.